 - Companies using service packaging in Belgium (retail bags, takeaway packaging)

 300 kg is approximately 750–1,500 corrugated shipping boxes, depending on box size and weight.
-Most active e-commerce sellers shipping to Belgium will exceed this threshold.
+Most active e-commerce sellers shipping to Belgium exceed that volume anyway — and with the de minimis being phased out, even smaller sellers should plan for Fost Plus membership.

 How to Register with Fost Plus

 Before registering, calculate your approximate annual Belgian packaging volume using your packaging BOMs and prior year order data.
-This determines whether you go through the simplified track or full Fost Plus membership.
+With the 300 kg de minimis being abolished, this no longer determines whether you must join — but you will need these figures for your declaration.

 Step 2: Register on fostplus.be